Top 7 Anxiety Workbook Programs on Amazon (2025): CBT & DBT You’ll Actually Use

 1) The Anxiety & Phobia Workbook — Edmund J. Bourne

-This is the “do it all” CBT manual that actually gets you from reading to doing.
+This is the "do it all" CBT manual that actually gets you from reading to doing.
 It opens by helping you map your specific anxiety profile (panic, GAD, phobias, health anxiety, PTSD), then guides you into the core sequence: identify triggers, challenge sticky thoughts, build a graded exposure ladder, and track progress so you can see momentum in black and white.
-The worksheets are plentiful and practical—fear hierarchies, exposure plans, and relapse-prevention pages that make you feel prepared instead of guessing.
+The worksheets are plentiful and practical, covering fear hierarchies, exposure plans, and relapse-prevention pages that make you feel prepared instead of guessing.

 Best for: GAD-style worry, panic, and phobias; anyone who wants one comprehensive book they won't outgrow.